rickpr/unm/README.md

 ## Usage

-To use the gem, first create a new `Unm::Calendar` object by passing it a start and end date, and a format (defaults to CSV, other options are ICAL and XML):
+To use the calendar, first create a new `Unm::Calendar` object by passing it a start and end date, and a format (defaults to CSV, other options are ICAL and XML):

 ```ruby